Hearing recommendations that your dog needs ‘yeast free’ dog food?

 If only Robinson Crusoe had found more friends like that…

 Anyway – while you don’t need to worry about finding a food without yeast ingredients, you do need to start hunting.
-Yeast may not eat itself, but it’s still a hungry ugly beast and it’s your responsibility to find and eliminate its source of stubborn sustenance.
-Sugar.
+Yeast may not eat itself, but it’s still a hungry, ugly beast, and it’s your responsibility to find and eliminate its source of stubborn sustenance.
+That would be Sugar.

-Therefore, a low starch/carb diet is what your dog needs to get this problem under control… he literally needs to starve the yeast infection to death.
-Anything that the body recognizes as sugar, or converts into sugar, is going to attach to the yeast, feed it, and help it grow in the body.
+Therefore, the very lowest possible starch/carbohydrate diet is at the top-of-list for what your dog needs to get Yeast (candida) problems under control.
+He or she literally needs, as a natural function of the diet, to starve the yeast overgrowth to death.
+Anything that the body recognizes as sugar, or converts into sugar, is going to feed the yeast, and help flourish and grow in the GUT, and then throughout the body.

 So please – don’t believe the hype about yeast free dog food.
 A yeast free dog food could actually deprive your dog of the B complex factors, which would be a shame and could potentially harm his health.
 Your dog is already suffering because he is battling this ugly overgrowth of yeast – we need to starve the yeast – not deprive the dog of the nutrients he needs.

-This takes some time and research – here’s a list of foods we’ve research that can help you get started.
+This takes some time and research – here’s a listing of Pet food choices we have researched that can help you get started.

 Products Recommended for Yeast Problems in Dogs, Cats, Pets